• ESG Homepage

 Corporate Safety, Occupational Health, and Environmental Management System

-Under the Security, Safety, Occupational Health, and Environmental (SSHE) management framework of PTG SSHEMS, the Company has established a five-year development plan (2022–2026) to enhance management practices across the Group.
-The plan aims to achieve a holistic safety organization, covering the prevention of workplace accidents, transportation incidents, environmental impacts, and events that may lead to emergencies or crises.
+Under the Security, Safety, Occupational Health, and Environmental management framework of PTG SSHEMS, the Company has prepared a 5-year development plan (2022–2026) to elevate management practices to cover the entire Group, with the goal of becoming a holistic safety organization.
+This covers the prevention of accidents from work operations, product transportation, incidents affecting the environment, as well as incidents that could lead to emergency or crisis situations.

-In addition to the PTG SSHEMS framework, the Company has adopted relevant international standards, including:
+In addition to the PTG SSHEMS management system, the Company has adopted the following international standards:

 Zero Accident Target

-To support the achievement of these goals, the Company continuously organizes engagement activities and monitors performance across all operational sites, requiring each location to strive toward achieving the “4 Zero” targets.
-Sites that successfully meet these objectives are recognized and honored at the annual BESAFE Award ceremony.
+To support the achievement of this goal, the Company continuously carries out engagement activities and monitors performance results at operational sites, with each area required to work toward the “4 Zero” targets.
+Sites that successfully achieve the targets are recognized and honored at the annual BESAFE Award.

 0

-From 2022–2025, the Company successfully maintained zero accidents and incidents across all four categories at its oil depot operational sites, reflecting the effectiveness of the PTG SSHEMS framework.
-The Company remains committed to continuously enhancing the PTG SSHEMS to achieve its holistic Zero Accident goal and to strengthen long-term business stability and sustainability.
+The Company was able to manage safety holistically with zero accidents and incidents across all four categories at its oil depot operational sites, reflecting the effectiveness of the PTG SSHEMS system.
+The Company remains committed to continuously developing and enhancing the PTG SSHEMS to achieve its holistic Zero Accident goal, and to strengthen stability and sustainability in its long-term business operations.

 Safety, Occupational Health, and Environmental Culture (BESAFE)

-The Company has established a unified safety culture across the organization under the concept of “BESAFE: Get Beyond Safety, Do Your BEST,” aligned with the corporate BEST values.
-This framework embeds safety as an integral part of operations at all organizational levels.
-The BESAFE principles include:
+The Company has established a unified safety culture across the organization under the concept of “BESAFE: Get Beyond Safety, Do Your BEST,” aligned with the corporate BEST culture, to instill safety awareness as part of operations at every level of the organization.
+The BESAFE safety culture consists of the following key principles:

 B